- Key drivers of the aggressive digital transformation in financial service companies

 Another application of AI in banking is fraud identification and eradication.
 For example, CitiBank partners with tech companies to improve their services and stay in the forefront.
 One of its strategic investments is Feedzai, a leading global data science enterprise that uses “machine-based learning” to evaluate “big data” and potentially fraudulent activities in all avenues of commerce including online and in-person banking.

-However probably the most important application of AI in the financial services sector is risk management as the estimates show that on an average loss of merchants due to fraud attacks is 1.5% of their annual revenue.
+However probably the most important application of AI in the financial services sector is risk management as the estimates show that on average loss of merchants due to fraud attacks is 1.5% of their annual revenue.

 AI as risk management game-changer